sagarkhule/Network-Intrusion-Detection/README.md

  - Google Colaboratory
  - Jupyter Notebook

-## Instructions
- - To run the code, user must have the required Dataset on their system or programming environment.
- - Upload the notebook and dataset on Jupyter Notebook or Google Colaboratory.
- - Click on the file with .ipynb extension to open the notebook.
-To run complete code at once press Ctrl + F9
- - To run any specific segment of code, select that code cell and press Shift+Enter or Ctrl+Shift+Enter

 >**Caution - The code should be executed in the given order for best results without encountering any errors.**